IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 # Azure DevOps pipeline templates

-This template provides an [azure-pipelines.yml](azure-pipelines.yml) definition file to setup an Azure DevOps Pipeline for applications managed in an Azure Git repository along with the [azure-pipeline-deploy.yml](azure-pipeline-deploy.yml) definition file as a dedicated pipeline to run the deployment/installation of an existing package via IBM Wazi Deploy for installing into more controlled environments.
+This template provides an [azure-pipelines.yml](azure-pipelines.yml) definition file to setup an Azure DevOps Pipeline for applications managed in an Azure Git repository along with the [azure-pipeline-deploy.yml](azure-pipeline-deploy.yml) definition file as a dedicated pipeline to run the deployment/installation of an existing package via IBM Wazi Deploy for installing into controlled environments.

 ## Overview and capabilities